 I Received a 1099-G for a State/Local Refund.
 Where Do I Enter This in the OLT Software?

-If you received a Form 1099-G reporting a state or local income tax refund, credit, or offset, you can enter this information directly in the OLT (Online Taxes) software during your tax return preparation.
+If you received a Form 1099-G reporting a state or local income tax refund, credit, or offset, you must determine whether the amount is taxable and then enter it correctly in the OLT (Online Taxes) software during your tax return preparation.

 Steps to Add Form 1099-G in OLT Software